Story of a typical Sicilian Sunday Lunch

 -Main Course / Meat –

-The second main course usually tends to be simple, but is accompanied by the rest of the starters, plus some extra sides: Pan fried steaks with baked potatoes, various salads (the famous “Pantesca Salad” that you can find here), baked or fried chicken, aubergines with a ham and mozzarella (strictly deep fried!).
+The second main course on a Sicilian Sunday Lunch usually tends to be simple, but is accompanied by the rest of the starters, plus some extra sides: Pan fried steaks with baked potatoes, various salads (the famous “Pantesca Salad” that you can find here), baked or fried chicken, aubergines with a ham and mozzarella (strictly deep fried!).

 If you have survived so far, you’re my heroes, and you deserve a medal.
 But if you do not want to offend the grandmother and other diners/commit a crime (yes, refusing food is same as committing a crime in Sicily!) then you can not refuse an abundant Cassata Siciliana slice, accompanied by a perfect Italian espresso coffee.
 Variants to the cassata (or in addition) can be the Sicilian Cannoli, with a quantity that stands on 2-3 per person.